 3- Create a Buddy System

 Pair each new agent with an experienced one.
-This will help newbies better understand how to talk with customers and build strong relationships with coworkers.
+This will help newbies better understand how to talk with customers, how to use call center software, and build strong relationships with coworkers.
 You can create a buddy system by making new agents sit beside experienced agents for one or two hours every day.

 4- Bring Top-Performing Agents to Training